awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

                IdentityManager.getDefaultIdentityManager().getCredentialsProvider();
 ```

-3. In the app, after the user logs in using the sign-in UI, get CognitoIdentity from credentialsProvider and use it to attach pricipal policy to the IotAndroidClient.
+3. In the app, after the user logs in using the sign-in UI, get CognitoIdentity from credentialsProvider and use it to attach principal policy to the IotAndroidClient.
 Create IoT policy as specified in step 4 of [Using the sample](https://github.com/awslabs/aws-sdk-android-samples/tree/master/AndroidPubSub#using-the-sample) section above.

 ```
 // Setup the logins map